 Security anywhere, on-prem or cloud, is always the most critical factor.
 Having a security baseline is essential for the success of your cloud initiatives.
-Making the right security choices, best tools, and apt policies address most of your security concerns.
-Good governance policies implemented across network, data, and asset configurations with the defined security baseline guarantee security.
+Making the right security choices, the best tools and apt policies address most of your security concerns.
+Good governance policies implemented across a network, data, and asset configurations with the defined security baseline guarantee security.

 Security baseline discipline makes sure the technical specifics & guidelines and security constraints are consistently applied to cloud environments.
 It is crucial to involve SecOps teams, especially those implementing networking, encryption, and identity services, to decide security baselines.

 Identity has become the new control plane in cloud environments.
 It acts as a critical security perimeter and the core mechanism supporting access control that prevents possible breaches.
 The identity baseline discipline ensures consistent application of identity requirements and authorization across the cloud.
 IT and business teams responsible for implementing identity management solutions should be involved in the discussions to create policies, decisions, and processes.

 - Resource consistency